PStryder/MemoryGate/README.md

 🌀 Mirror uses this data for cognitive reflection

-🩻 EchoCore is the vessel that remembers
+🩻 MemoryGate is the vessel that remembers